andreiepure/andreiepure.github.io/_posts/2022-11-08-write-a-target-file-to-execute-arbitrary-code.md

+---
-Write a target file to execute arbitrary code
+title:  "Write a target file to execute arbitrary code"

-## Vocabulary
+---

+# The MSBuild scripting language

 MSBuild is the Microsoft Build Engine.
 What is less known is that it offers a scripting language.
 An MSBuild file is usually a script.

+## Concepts

 The MSBuild scripting language concepts:
 - *properties* are variables; some are predefined by MSBuild during the build process; others are environment variables; and others are customized in MSBuild projects and props files